AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/trostani-ggr.md

       \ damage and 21 (6d6) slashing damage on a failed save, or half as much damage\
       \ on a successful one."
-    "name": "Wrath of Mat'Selesnya (Recharge 5-6)" "legendary_actions":
+    "name": "Wrath of Mat'Selesnya (Recharge 5-6)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Trostani can expend a use to take one of the following actions.
+Trostani\
+  \ regains all expended uses at the start of each of their turns."
+"legendary_actions":
   - "desc": "Trostani makes one melee attack, with advantage on the attack roll."
     "name": "Voice of Harmony"